-This guide is aimed at organisations for employees who stammer.
+This guide provides managers and colleagues of people who stammer with information on reasonable adjustments in the workplace.
 STAMMA also provide a guide for employees who stammer.

 Reasonable adjustments amend typical procedures and working practices so that they are suitable for staff members who stammer.
 They ensure that the employee can fulfil their job role fully and with confidence.
 This allows the company and colleagues to benefit from their expertise and skills.
 You can share either document with your employee to start a conversation about reasonable adjustments.